 - Place the apple chunks, maple syrup, almond flour, water, lemon juice, cinnamon, ground ginger, and salt in the slow cooker.
 Mix them together.

-- Combine the quick oats, plant-based spread, brown sugar, almond flour, cinnamon, and baking powder in a small bowl.
+- Combine the oats, plant-based spread, brown sugar, almond flour, cinnamon, and baking powder in a small bowl.
 (The plant-based spread should be cold from the refrigerator).
 Cut the plant-based spread through the crumbs with a knife.
 Sprinkle the mixture on top of the apple mixture.

 - Cover the slow cooker and cook on high for about 2 – 3 hours, or until apples are soft.
 Keep an eye out for any browning: add a tablespoon or two more water if needed and stir.